Contesting a Prenuptial Agreement in Arizona?

 Wife’s Waste of Community Assets

 In Arizona, a divorce judge generally must divide community property relatively equally between the spouses.
 However, it can give more community property to one spouse if it finds that the other behaved in a way that wasted the assets.
-When there is waste by one spouse, the trial court may award the other spouse enough extra community money or property to compensate him for that waste.
+When there is a waste by one spouse, the trial court may award the other spouse enough extra community money or property to compensate him for that waste.
 In this case, the court found that Denise was guilty of waste.
-It found that she: 1) had possession of several items of jewelry, antique furnishings and artworks which were missing and which had a value of $600,000; 2) conducted her legal case in a way intended to drag on the case and increase Joe’s attorney fees; and 3) refused to cooperate in resolving creditor claims which led to a lot of extra interest being charged against the community.
+It found that she: 1) had possession of several items of jewelry, antique furnishings, and artworks which were missing and which had a value of $600,000; 2) conducted her legal case in a way intended to drag on the case and increase Joe’s attorney fees; and 3) refused to cooperate in resolving creditor claims which led to a lot of extra interest being charged against the community.
 The Appeals Court agreed with the trial court’s ruling of waste.
 It also agreed that Joe was entitled to reimbursement for the amount of separate property he had invested in order to keep the community creditor interest claims lower.
 It further affirmed the ruling that each party was to pay their own attorney fees.